-The rich man now began to perceive with how little reason he had before valued himself, and despised his fellow-creatures; and an accident that fell out shortly after tended to complete his mortification.
-It happened that one of the savages had found something like a fillet, with which he adorned his forehead, and seemed to think himself extremely fine: the Basket-maker, who had perceived this appearance of vanity, pulled up some reeds, and, sitting down to work, in a short time finished a very elegant wreath, which he placed upon the head of the first inhabitant he chanced to meet.
-This man was so pleased with his new acquisition, that he danced and capered with joy, and ran away to seek the rest, who were all struck with astonishment at this new and elegant piece of finery.
-It was not long before another came to the Basket-maker, making signs that he wanted to be ornamented like his companion; and with such pleasure were these chaplets considered by the whole nation, that the Basketmaker was released from his former drudgery, and continually employed in weaving them.
-In return for the pleasure which he conferred upon them, the grateful savages brought him every kind of food their country afforded, built him a hut, and showed him every demonstration of gratitude and kindness.
-But the rich man, who possessed neither talents to please nor strength to labour, was condemned to be the Basket-maker's servant, and to cut him reeds to supply the continual demand for chaplets.
+The rich man now began to perceive with how little reason he had before valued himself and despised his fellow-creatures; and an accident that fell out shortly afterwards tended to complete his mortification.
+It happened that one of the savages had found something like a fillet, with which he adorned his forehead, and seemed to think himself extremely fine: the basketmaker, who had perceived this appearance of vanity, pulled up some rushes, and sitting down to work, in a very short time produced an elegant wreath, which he placed upon the head of the first inhabitant he chanced to meet.
+This man was so pleased with his acquisition, that he danced and capered for joy, and ran away to seek the rest, who were all struck with astonishment at this new and elegant piece of finery.
+It was not long before another came to the basketmaker, making signs that he wanted to be ornamented like his companion; and with such pleasure were these chaplets considered by the whole nation, that the basketmaker was released from his former drudgery, and continually employed in weaving them.
+In return for the pleasure which he conferred upon them, the grateful savages brought him every sort of food their country afforded, built him a hut, and showed him every demonstration of gratitude and kindness.-But the rich man, who possessed neither talents to please nor strength to labour, was condemned to be the basketmaker's servant, and to cut rushes for him to supply the continual demand for chaplets.

-After having passed some months in this manner, they were again transported to their own country, by the orders of the magistrate, and brought before him.
-He then looked sternly upon the rich man, and said: "Having now taught you how helpless, contemptible, and feeble a creature you are, as well as how inferior to the man you insulted, I shall proceed to make reparation to him for the injury you have inflicted upon him.
-Did I treat you as you deserve, I should take from you all the riches that you possess, as you wantonly deprived this poor man of his whole subsistence, but, hoping that you will become more humane for the future, I sentence you to give half your fortune to this man, whom you endeavoured to ruin."
+After having passed some months in this manner, they were again transported to their own country by the orders of the magistrate, and brought before him.
+He then looked sternly on the rich man, and said: "Having now taught you how helpless, contemptible, and feeble a creature you are, as well as how inferior to the man you insulted, I shall proceed to make reparation to him for the injury you have inflicted upon him.
+Did I treat you as you deserve, I should take from you all the riches that you possess, as you wantonly deprived this poor man of his whole subsistence; but hoping that you will become more humane for the future, I sentence you to give half your fortune to this man, whom you endeavoured to ruin."

-Upon this the Basket-maker said, after thanking the magistrate for his goodness:-"I, having been bred up in poverty, and accustomed to labour, have no desire to acquire riches, which I should not know how to use; all therefore, that I require of this man is, to put me into the same situation I was in before, and to learn more humanity."
+Upon this, the basketmaker said, after thanking the magistrate for his goodness: "I, having been bred up in poverty and accustomed to labour, have no desire to acquire riches, which I should not know how to use; all, therefore, that I require of this man is, to put me into the same situation I was in before, and to learn more humanity."

-The rich man could not help being astonished at this generosity, and, having acquired wisdom by his misfortunes, not only treated the Basket-maker as a friend during the rest of his life, but employed his riches in relieving the poor, and benefiting his fellow-creatures.
+The rich man could not help being astonished at this generosity; and having acquired wisdom by his misfortunes, not only treated the basketmaker as a friend during the rest of his life, but employed his riches in relieving the poor and benefiting his fellow-creatures.

-The story being ended, Tommy said it was very pretty; but that, had he been the good Basket-maker he would have taken the naughty rich man's fortune and kept it.
-"So would not I," said Harry, "for fear of growing as proud, and wicked, and idle as the other."
+The story being ended, Tommy said it was very pretty; but

+that, had he been the good basketmaker, he would have taken the naughty rich man's fortune and kept it.

+"So would not I," said Harry, "for fear of growing as proud

+and wicked and idle as the other."